Naturalization (Citizenship) Program

 Services for Seniors

 SEACC has been selected by the San Francisco Food Bank (SFFB) as one of their official free food distribution sites.
-Recipients which include 200 low-income immigrant households are selected by the City of San Francisco’s Social Services Department which verifies income levels, household size, and need.
-Generally, each household consists of 5 members thus the program reaches and impacts approximately 1,000 low-income people.
+Recipients, which include more than 230 low-income immigrant households, are selected by the City of San Francisco’s Social Services Department which verifies income levels, household size, and need.
+Generally, each household consists of 5 members thus the program reaches and impacts approximately 1,500 low-income people.
 The most notable feature of this program is that it relies almost 100% on the volunteer services of local residents, specifically of those living in the Tenderloin.
 Rain or shine, at 5:30 am on every Friday of the week, about 20 volunteers are at SEACC to prepare for the food distribution.
 Most of them stay until the closing time at 12:00 pm

 Phone Assistance Center